adobe/aio-tvm/README.md

 # Adobe I/O CNA Token Vending Machine (TVM)

 This is an implementation of a TVM delivering **temporary and restricted tokens** to access various cloud services.
-Users authenticate to the TVM with their **Adobe I/O Runtime (a.k.a OpenWhisk) credentials** and are only authorized to access their resources.
+Users authenticate to the TVM with their **Adobe I/O Runtime (a.k.a OpenWhisk) credentials** and are only authorized to access their own resources.

 ## Use